sheldonaj/blackjack/README.md

 The main scaling flaw in the current design is that Game and GameRecords get written to the database but nothing ever cleans out and removes old entries.
 Eventually the db will just fill up.

 This could be solved a couple ways:
-1) A worker just periodically runs and removes entries that are a certain age, or have not had any activity for a certain time period.
+- A worker just periodically runs and removes entries that are a certain age, or have not had any activity for a certain time period.
-2) When the db reaches a certain threshold of number documents that triggers a mass removal of old documents.
+- When the db reaches a certain threshold of number documents that triggers a mass removal of old documents.

 Future expansion:
-1) Adding multiple player to the same table.
+- Adding multiple player to the same table.
 I would do this using WebSockets, probably using the socket-io library.
--If each game did have socket connections, this also could trigger db cleanup on any game that no longer had connected clients.
+- If each game did have socket connections, this also could trigger db cleanup on any game that no longer had connected clients.
-2) User authentication.
+- User authentication.
 Then users could keep track of their own win/loss records, and continue to play old games when then sign-in rather than being forced to start a new game.
 - Also could cap the number of active games a user could have at one time as a solution to filling up the database with game results/records.